Sneakers82/bb-ultra-to-canvas-import-fixer/README.md

 # Blackboard Ultra to Canvas Import Fixer
-This Python script addresses issues when importing Blackboard course export packages into Canvas.
-Its main purpose is to re-label Blackboard assignments, ensuring they import correctly as assignments rather than quizzes.
+This Python script addresses issues with importing Blackboard course export packages into Canvas by modifying the export package.
+Its primary function is to re-label Blackboard assignments within the package, ensuring they are imported correctly as assignments rather than quizzes.

 ## Features
 - Processes Blackboard export packages `(ExportFile_*.zip)` to ensure Blackboard Assignments are correctly recognized as assignments in Canvas.